regpy.solvers.linear.tikhonov

 Module Contents

-Bases: regpy.solvers.RegSolver
+Bases: regpy.solvers.general.RegSolver

 The Tikhonov method for linear inverse problems.
 Minimizes